How to Remove Hard Inquiries from Your Credit Report Fast.

 Understanding the difference is key:

-• Soft Inquiries: These occur when you check your own score or receive pre-approved offers.
+· Soft Inquiries: These occur when you check your own score or receive prescreened offers.
 They do not affect your credit score.

-While one or two hard inquiries won’t destroy your credit, multiple inquiries within a short time frame can signal financial distress to lenders.
+While one or two hard inquiries won't destroy your credit, multiple inquiries within a short time frame can signal financial distress to lenders, potentially affecting future lending decisions.

 Common Sources of Hard Inquiries